Alexander-Agu/quizforge-aws/README.md

-# ☁️ Cloud Quiz
+# ☁️ Quiz Forge AWS

-Cloud Quiz is a fun and interactive web-based quiz platform that tests your knowledge of cloud computing concepts and services.
+Quiz Forge AWS is a fun and interactive web-based quiz platform that tests your knowledge of cloud computing concepts and services.
 Designed for beginners and intermediate learners, this project aims to make studying cloud tech engaging and accessible.

 ##